wbcrowell/OpenSwimScoreboard/README.md

 That list will automatically load event and swimmer names/teams into the html scoreboard.
 (The user is given the option to find and parse this data via the Winforms interface when the app starts.)

-* site.js uses the following selectors when updating the scoreboard times and names (where (x) is the lane number):
+* site.js uses the following selectors when updating the html page's scoreboard times and names (where (x) is the lane number):

     |Data               |Selector             |
     |:------------------|:--------------------|